Prestellar Cores in Turbulent Clouds: Numerical Modeling and Evolution to Collapse: Results

-To compare the structure of our simulated cores with the \ac{TES} solutions, we measure the power-law exponent $p$ and the sonic radius $r_s$ by fitting \cref{eq:linewidth_size} to the actual profile of $\left<\delta v_r^2 \right>_\rho^{1/2}$ within $r_\mathrm{tidal,max}$.
-We then use these values together with the measured central density $\rho_c$ to solve \cref{eq:dimensional_steady_equilibrium} from $r=0$ to $r=r_\mathrm{crit}$.
-The resulting \ac{TES} solutions at each epoch prior to $t_\mathrm{crit}$ for the selected core are overplotted in \cref{fig:evolution_radial_profiles}(a) as dashed lines.
-During the flow collision ($t=t_{-2}$), the measured density profile deviates from the \ac{TES} profile, indicating the core is undergoing dynamic compression.
-As turbulence dissipates and the core approaches a quasi-equilibrium, the density profile becomes very similar to the \ac{TES} by the epoch $t_{-1}$.
-The matching \ac{TES} has $\xi_s < \xi_{s,\mathrm{min}}$, however, suggesting that the core at this stage is stable everywhere (see \cref{eq:rhocmin} and related text).
+To compare the structure of our simulated cores with the \gls{TES} solutions, we measure the power-law exponent $p$ and the sonic radius $r_s$ by fitting \cref{eq:linewidth_size} to the actual profile of $\left<\delta v_r^2 \right>_\rho^{1/2}$ within $r_\mathrm{tidal,max}$.
+We use these values together with the measured central density $\rho_c$ to calculate $\xi_s = r_s / r_c$ (see \cref{eq:rc,eq:xis}), and then apply the \gls{TES} model\footnote{\citet{tesphere} provides a Python pacakge implementing the \gls{TES} model.
+The source code is also hosted on \url{https://github.com/sanghyukmoon/tesphere}.} to find the predicted dimensionless critical radius $\xi_\mathrm{crit}$.
+The dimensional critical radius is then obtained as $r_\mathrm{crit} = r_c \xi_\mathrm{crit}$, where $r_c$ is the scale radius at a given $\rho_c$.
+We solve \cref{eq:dimensional_steady_equilibrium} from $r=0$ to $r=r_\mathrm{crit}$ at each epoch prior to $t_\mathrm{crit}$ for the selected core, and the resulting \gls{TES} solutions are overplotted in \cref{fig:evolution_radial_profiles}(a) as dashed lines.
+During the flow collision ($t=t_{-2}$), the measured density profile deviates from the \gls{TES} profile, indicating the core is undergoing dynamic compression.
+As turbulence dissipates and the core approaches a quasi-equilibrium, the density profile becomes very similar to the \gls{TES} by the epoch $t_{-1}$.
+The matching \gls{TES} has $\xi_s < \xi_{s,\mathrm{min}}$, however, suggesting that the core at this stage is stable everywhere (see \cref{eq:rhocmin} and related text).
 As the core is further compressed due to the remaining inertia of the converging flows and the turbulent dissipation continues, $r_\mathrm{crit}$ shrinks and moves inside $r_\mathrm{tidal,max}$ by the epoch $t_0$, after which the central density and infall velocity start to increase dramatically.
 We note that the measured velocity dispersions (\cref{fig:evolution_radial_profiles}(d)) are overall higher than the average scaling $c_s(r/r_{s,\mathrm{cloud}})^{0.5}$ expected from the initial condition.
 This is due to a positive correlation between density and turbulent velocity.
 More details will be presented in \cref{sec:linewidth_size}.